 6. NEF sends the AIoT service operation response to the AF, containing the accept or reject result for the AIoT Inventory service operation request as specified in clause 8.3.

 7. The AIOTF sends the Inventory Request message including the correlation ID, the AIoT Device Identification information to be included in the paging message, and assistance information to the selected AIoT RAN.
+If the Inventory Procedure is performed as part of a Command procedure, the Inventory Request message additionally includes a command indicator

 Editor's note: AIoT Device Identification information needs further definition.

-Editor's note: Whether the Inventory Request sent to AIoT RAN includes indication about whether there will be a follow up command or not needs to be determined.

 8. The AIoT RAN sends an Inventory Response to the AIOTF with the correlation ID indicating that the Inventory Request is received successfully and will perform the service operation accordingly.

 9. Upon reception of the Inventory Request message from the AIOTF, the AIoT Reader(s) will execute the inventory operation.